ajeetchaulagain/ajeetchaulagain.com/src/posts/express-js-getting-started.md

   npm install nodemon
 ```

-<QuickInfo url="https://www.npmjs.com/package/nodemon" name="nodemon">is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.</QuickInfo>
+<InfoCallToAction htmlString="<p><a href='https://www.npmjs.com/package/nodemon'>nodemon</a> is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected..</p>"/>

 5. _Install project dev dependencies:_